shannongross/shannongross.github.io/_posts/2019-09-09-ema-workbench-visual.markdown

   save_results(results, file_name)
 # Save the file with a descriptive name (here, in the "open_exploration" folder with a name that includes the number of scenarios "n_scenarios")
 end = time.time()
-print('Simulation time for Problem Formulation 1 is '+ str(round((end - start)/60)) + ' minutes')
+str(round((end - start)/60)) + ' minutes')
 # Print the amount of time it took to run the perform the experiments.
-For faster performance, consider using MultiprocessingEvaluator
+For faster performance, consider using MultiprocessingEvaluator.
+print('Simulation time for Problem Formulation 1 is '+
 {% endhighlight %}

 Using 20 scenarios and 6 policies, 120 experiments will be performed.
 Unless your machine is extremely slow, this should not take more than few minutes.
-Next, we can visualize the results using a **paraplot** in order to gain a general first impression of the objective space.
+Next, we can visualize the results using a [pairs plot](https://emaworkbench.readthedocs.io/en/latest/ema_documentation/analysis/pairs_plotting.html) in order to gain a general first impression of the objective space.
+The ema workbench pairs plot functionality creates an R-style scatter multiplot, where each objective is paired against every other objective.

+## Visualization 1: Pairs Plotting

 {% highlight ruby %}
+# Pairs Plot Example

+# First, retrieve the results from the previous step
 file_name = './results/open_exploration/PF1_scenarios'.format(n_scenarios) + '.tar.gz'
-# First, retrieve the results from the previous step
 results = load_results(file_name)
 disease_model = get_model_for_problem_formulation(1)
 experiments, outcomes = results

-# Make pairplots
+# Generate Pairs Plots
 df_outcomes = pd.DataFrame.from_dict(outcomes)
 df_outcomes = df_outcomes.assign(policy=experiments['policy'])
 grid = sns.pairplot(df_outcomes, hue='policy', vars=outcomes.keys(),